Tell City, Indiana

-Tell City is a city in Troy Township, Perry County, in the U.S. state of Indiana.
-It is along the Ohio River.
-The population was 7,272 at the 2010 census.
-The city is the county seat of Perry County.
+Tell City is a city in and the county seat of Troy Township, Perry County, in the U.S. state of Indiana.
+It is located along the Ohio River.
+The population was 7,506 at the 2020 census.

 History

 Tell City traces its 150+ year old roots to a meeting in Cincinnati, Ohio in November 1856.
 A group of Swiss-German immigrants met in Cincinnati to organize a society known as the "Swiss Colonization Society."
 The society's purpose was to obtain affordable homesteads for mechanics, shopkeepers, factory workers, and small farmers in a location where all could live in harmony.